drewzeus/Construct/README.md

 WASD - forward, left, back, right

+NOTES:
-NOTE: There is no pause.
-Pressing space again restarts the music.
+There is no pausing currently.
+Pressing space again just restarts the music.
+The track is 2 parts and each part is exactly 3 minutes long.
+Orchestral and Electionica.
+Upon completion the music loops.

 link to view: https://drewzeus.github.io/